robgnu/grav-plugin-subscriber/README.md

 * Provide a link in your newsletters to (un)subscribe to/from the list.
 * You'll receive an e-mail notification about the action.
 (Email plugin required!)
-* All messages and notifications are configurable in the plugin settings.
+* All messages and notifications are configurable.
 * Place the user message at every place on your website.
+* Supported translations: en, de

 ## Setup